 Some questions to ask yourself when asked to put your hope in something or someone:

 - Does the person who is trying to convince you to have hope in something have a good track record?
 Are they respected as a person with integrity?
 Has what they have promised worked out in the past?
-Although people can change, past behavior is often a good predictor of future behavior.
+Although people can change, past behaviour is often a good predictor of future behaviour.

 - Does whatever is promised have a solid foundation or is a bit light on with details and hazy when it comes to the strategy?
 Can you ask questions, investigate, doubt and challenge or does the person get very defensive very quickly?

 - Does it seem to be too good to be true? (then it probably is)

 - What do the peers you respect think about it?

 Besides extreme disappointment and regret, what will it cost you and others if what is promised does not eventuate?